tulasidamarla/angular/angular2.md

 Note: The products is a feature in this demo.
 Let's create a folder named products in side app directory and then create product-list.component.html file inside products folder.

+Consider the following example, which is a tabular display of the products using twitter bootstrap table classes.
+Table body left empty because we don't want to hard code values.

 product-list.component.html
 ---------------------------
 	<div class="panel panel-primary">